bainiwaj/CS362-004-F2018/projects/bainiwaj/README.md

-This is my assignment 2 submission!
+This is my assignment 3 submission!

-Refactored adventurer, smithy, outpost, greathall, and councilroom cards into their own functions.

-Added four bugs to the adventurer, smithy, outpost, and councilroom cards.
+For the unittests I tested scoreFor(), endTurn(), supplyCount() fullDeckCount() functions For the card tests I tested adventurer, smithy, outpost, and greathall cards. my Makefile was updated to make the unittestresults as well